Luther Marks 125 Years with 5K and Parade Events

 Celebrating 125 Years

+As the town celebrates it’s “quasquicentennial,” a couple of events are planned including a Founders’ Day 5K and a Parade.

 The Founders’ Day 5K is March 18 at 9 AM.
-The route will start and end on Main Street with an after party and street market to follow.
-Online registration will be live on Wednesday, Feb.
-8.
+The route will start and end on Main Street.
+Participants will see the Booker T Washington park, the site of the Black high school built in 1916, and lauded as one of the premier Black high schools in the United States.
+The route will also include the beautiful countryside of Eastern Oklahoma County.
+There will be an after party and street market after the run.

 A Founders’ Parade will be held on April 8 at 5 PM followed by a street dance.
 With participation from Luther Public Schools, organizations, businesses, alumni groups, teams, churches, classic car owners and more are asked to participate.